 As long as you have a clear idea of what a conversion is to you, then you’re able to calculate conversion rates no matter what.
 You plug the two values into the equation and solve!

-A real life example: You are wanting to calculate the conversion rate for email correspondence opt-ins.
-So you will have an opt-in for on ever page of your website.
+A real-life example: You are wanting to calculate the conversion rate for email correspondence opt-ins.
+So you will have an opt-in form on every page of your website.
 You would then take the total number of opt-in subscribers and then divide it by the total number of website visitors, and then multiply that number by 1100 to get your conversion rate.

 So if you have 100 form submissions and 30,000 website visitors you would then have a conversion rate of 3.6%.

 You are now able to repeat this process with any conversion opportunity on your website!
-As a helpful hing, make sure to only count the number of visitors where your offer (your conversion) is listed.
-You can also calculate your websites overall conversion rate by dividing the total number of conversions for every conversion opportunity!
+As a helpful hint, make sure to only count the number of visitors where your offer (your conversion) is listed.
+You can also calculate your website's overall conversion rate by dividing the total number of conversions for every conversion opportunity!